mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 $ bonsai train --help
 Usage: bonsai train [OPTIONS] COMMAND [ARGS]...

   Start and stop training on a BRAIN, as well as get training status information.

 Options:
   -h, --help  Show this message and exit.

 Commands:
-  start   Trains the specified BRAIN. status  Gets training status on the specified BRAIN. stop    Stops training on the specified BRAIN.
+  resume  Resume training on the specified BRAIN. start   Trains the specified BRAIN. status  Gets training status on the specified BRAIN. stop    Stops training on the specified BRAIN.